ZhengdongWang/zhengdongwang.com/productivity.md

 > All things are full of labour.

 Yeah, I know this just sounds like "be better."
 Sorry.
-But this is a big section, it really is what people say.
+But this is a big section.
+It really is what people say.

 {{ chambliss }}